jttuboi/catch-egg/README.md

 # Catch Egg

 Simple catch eggs game.
 I did to learn how to develop in the Godot engine.
-I used Godot version 3.1.
+[Update] This code is refactored to use signals and modified the folder organization of the project.
+I used Godot version 3.2.

 ## Reference